iver-wharf/rfcs/_guides/what-needs-an-rfc.md

 If your change you have in mind meets any of these critera, then you should *probably* create an RFC for it:

-1. Brings backward incomptabile changes to the backend or the way you host Wharf.
+1. Brings backward incompatible changes to the backend or the way you host Wharf.

 2. Estimated large impact on users or developers of Wharf.